debarghya-choudhury/testapi-users-feker/README.md

 - We can use some kind of authentication and authorization mechanism to secure the API.
 - We can include pagination or sorting for the results to make the api better in handling large data sets.

 And that's it!
-With these three endpoints, you should be able to create new users, assign tickets to users, and fetch the list of tickets assigned to a user in your application.
+With these three endpoints, We should be able to create new users, assign tickets to users, and fetch the list of tickets assigned to a user in our application.